This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 “That if you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and is justified; with your mouth, you confess and are saved.”
 Romans 10:9-10

 We receive salvation in Christ through repentance and faith.
-This means changing our thinking, turning away from sinful ways (repentance), turning to God (faith), and trusting Christ.
+This means changing our thinking, turning away from sinful ways (repentance) and, turning to God (faith), trusting in Christ.

-It is a gift because Jesus has already forgiven you.
-He is waiting for you to choose Him at this very moment.
+It is a free gift because Jesus has already forgiven you.
+He is waiting on you to decide to choose Him in this very moment at this exact time in the present.

 What If You Die Today?